ucsd-cse30-f17/pa1-public/README.md

-# PA1 -- Machine Code
+# PA1 – Working with Machine Code

 Visit this link, which will copy the starter repository to your Github account: